Veritas Alta™ SaaS Protection Administrator's Guide

 2.

-Limitations of SharePoint Online data and sites restore
+Limitations of SharePoint sites and data restore

 5. Restore Teams chat messages and Teams channel conversations